Skip to content

 Custom (Resolvers)

-Extended Query, Mutation, and Subscription types with @resolver(type:"CUSTOM") directive.
-These contain all business logic beyond generated CRUD operations — workflow execution, DAG generation, operator management, import/export, versioning, and deployment.
+Custom business logic operations beyond generated CRUD — workflow execution, DAG generation, operator management, import/export, versioning, and deployment.

 OR Types System